Jaguars draft picks 2022: Full list of Jacksonville's draft picks, order for every round - ProFootballTalk

 The return of RB Travis Etienne will give Lawrence another weapon on offense.
 Etienne, who was Lawrence’s college teammate at Clemson, was selected in the first round last year (25th overall) but missed his entire rookie season with a foot injury.
 Earlier this month, Etienne said “If there was any year to miss, I missed a great one.”

-Click here for the entire 2022 NFL Draft order and keep reading to see where the Jaguars will be making picks in the 2022 NFL Draft.
+Click here for the entire 2022 NFL Draft order and keep reading to see who the Jaguars take in the 2022 NFL Draft.
+Coverage of the latest news from around the NFL is available all year round on PFT’s Peacock channel.

 Jacksonville Jaguars 2022 NFL Draft Picks: